Shawnxqz/Automatic-Indoor-Light-Adjustment/index.md

 We will change the sensor to different position in order to simulate the real condition that people sit at different place.
 Changing position will also change the distance between the sensor and the light source.
-We can use a tape measure to measure the distance by using the unit of m or mm.
+We can use a tape measure to measure the distance.
 Then, we can find the relation between distance and the brightness of light source.

 ### Sensor(s) Used